hoarding-data/unofficial-ifsc/README.md

 - Munich missing bouldering semis
 - No videos for wujiang and haiyang?
 2014 videos:
-- Gijon was championships but only had lead?
-- Chamonix missing lead finals
+- Briancon missing lead finals (cancelled due to rain? results in that file only show semis and there's this video: https://www.youtube.com/watch?v=LUQ-WXdmdzQ)
-- no recordings of briancon, chongqing, and haiyang 2013 videos:
+2013 videos:
-- missing climbing championship at chamonix
+- missing climbing championship file at chamonix
-- missing innsbruck bouldering finals
-- missing briancon lead finals
 - missing kranj lead mens qualis
 - Mokbo speed finals video also includes qualis
 - No videos for wujiang chongqing or haiyang?